Fiberglass Resurfacing: Our 6 Step Process

 Step 5

-Another layer of resin is applied on top of the Fiberglass mat and the surface is then gently sanded for the last time.
+Another layer of resin is applied on top of the Fiberglass mat and the surface is gently sanded for the last time.

 Step 6